 Expression Trees

-An expression tree is a binary tree where each internal node represents an operator and each leaf node represents an operand (like a number or variable).
+An expression tree is a binary tree.
+Each internal node is an operator.
+Each leaf node is an operand, such as a number or variable.

 Expression Parsing